arqbackup/arq_restore/README.markdown

 The `s3 path` value is of the form `/<s3 bucket name>/<computer uuid>/buckets/<folder uuid>`.

-(The word "buckets" in the path should be folders, but it's not for historical reasons).
+(The word "buckets" in the path should be "folders", but it's not for historical reasons).

 ### Restore from a Backup